 As a professional, there might be times when you need to raise concerns with parents and carers about a child’s behaviour, wellbeing or development.

 A problem-solving approach will help you and parents work together to address concerns.
 This approach involves:

 - putting the solution into action

 - reviewing the solution after a period of time.

 One of the keys to this approach is talking about concerns when they come up.
 Problems usually don’t go away by themselves.
-And if you leave them to escalate they might be more difficult to repair later.
+And if you let problems build up, they might be more and more difficult to address.